 Extreme Prototype

 Extreme prototyping is a software development approach specifically designed for web applications.
-It focuses on the rapid development of web-based systems by breaking down the development process into three distinct phases.
-The goal of extreme prototyping is to quickly build and test web application functionalities, allowing for immediate user feedback and iteration.
+It breaks web-based system development into 3 phases to speed up the development.
+Extreme prototyping aims to build and test web application features quickly for immediate user feedback and iteration.

 5 Phases of the Prototype Model